 If you’ve got something you really need help with and nothing else you’ve tried has worked but you’re thinking ‘I don’t believe in hypnosis so what’s the point?’, it’s okay.

 As long as you’re willing to try, you will likely find that not only will you benefit from the experience, but you will also become a true believer in the power of your subconscious mind.
-In the meantime, if you have any questions or concerns...you know where I am.
+In the meantime, if you have any questions or concerns about hypnotherapists in Melbourne, anxiety therapy in Melbourne, smoking hypnosis in Melbourne and weight loss hypnotherapy in Melbourne..you know where I am.